ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 12 *cargoes of gold and silver and precious stones and pearls and fine linen and purple and silk and scarlet, and every kind of citron wood and every article of ivory and every article made from very costly wood and bronze and iron and marble,*
 > 13 *and cinnamon and spice and incense and perfume and frankincense and wine and olive oil and fine flour and wheat and cattle and sheep, and cargoes of horses and chariots and slaves and human lives.*
 > 14 *The fruit you long for has gone from you, and all things that were luxurious and splendid have passed away from you and men will no longer find them.*
-> 15 *The merchants of these things, who became rich from her, will stand at a distance because of the fear of her torment, weeping and mourning,*  *16saying, ‘Woe, woe, the great city, she who was clothed in fine linen and purple and scarlet, and adorned with gold and precious stones and pearls;*
+> 15 *The merchants of these things, who became rich from her, will stand at a distance because of the fear of her torment, weeping and mourning,*
+> 16 *saying, ‘Woe, woe, the great city, she who was clothed in fine linen and purple and scarlet, and adorned with gold and precious stones and pearls;*
 > 17 *for in one hour such great wealth has been laid waste!’
 And every shipmaster and every passenger and sailor, and as many as make their living by the sea, stood at a distance,*
 > 18 *and were crying out as they saw the smoke of her burning, saying, ‘What city is like the great city?’*
 > 19 *And they threw dust on their heads and were crying out, weeping and mourning, saying, ‘Woe, woe, the great city, in which all who had ships at sea became rich by her wealth, for in one hour she has been laid waste!’*